LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Findings

-\parabold{Cross-Cultural Values Across Topic} When we analyzed the underlying values across topics, we observed that the distribution of values differed significantly between constructive comments written by Indian and American participants; but only for the \textbf{homophobic thread} with a small effect size $(\chi^2 (7, N=355)=18.52, p<0.001, \phi=0.23$).
-Post hoc analysis with Bonferroni correction showed that Indians (19.7\%) expressed significantly more \textbf{Traditional} values than the Americans (6.4\%) when writing constructive comments on the homophobic thread.
-We did not notice any significant cross-cultural difference for the Islamophobic thread.
-This indicates that the observed cross-cultural differences in values might be linked to participants' stances on same-sex marriage, which we examine next.
+\parabold{Cross-Cultural Values Across Topic} When we examined the values within specific topics, we noticed that the cross-cultural differences only emerged for the homophobic thread, but the effect size was small $(\chi^2 (6, N=606)=25.15, p<0.001, \phi=0.20$).
+Posthoc analysis with Bonferroni correction showed that Indian participants (22.7\%) expressed significantly more \textbf{Traditional} values than the American participants (9.1\%) when commenting on the homophobic thread.
+Many Indian participants invoked concerns that same-sex marriage would disrupt socio-cultural, ancestral, and religious traditions in India.
+In contrast, we did not notice any significant cross-cultural difference for the Islamophobic thread.
+This indicates that the observed cross-cultural differences in values might be linked to participants' stances on same-sex marriage.

-\parabold{Cross-Cultural Values Across Stance} Indian and American participants' stances on same-sex marriage differed significantly; with a medium effect size $(\chi^2 (2, N=58)=10.4, p<0.01, \phi=0.42$).
-Post hoc analysis with Bonferroni correction showed that Americans supported same-sex marriage (72\%) significantly more than the Indians (31\%) (see Table~\ref{tab:phase1-stance-dist}).
-In contrast, no significant cultural differences emerged in participants’ stances toward Islam, which may explain the absence of cross-cultural differences in the underlying values expressed in comments on the Islamophobic thread.
+\parabold{Cross-Cultural Values Across Stance} Indian and American participants' stances on same-sex marriage differed significantly; with a medium effect size $(\chi^2 (2, N=117)=25.96, p<0.00001, \phi=0.47$).
+Post hoc analysis with Bonferroni correction showed that Americans supported same-sex marriage (72\%) significantly more than the Indians (27\%), whereas Indian participants opposed same-sex marriage (44\%) significantly more than their American counterparts (10\%) (see Table~\ref{tab:phase1-stance-dist}).
+In contrast, participants did not differ in their views on Islam, which may help explain why no cross-cultural differences emerged in the values expressed in comments on the Islamophobic thread.

-To further examine how culture and stance shaped the underlying values in constructive comments on the homophobic thread, we fit a multinomial logistic regression model.
-The analysis revealed only a significant \textbf{main effect of stance} on the value expressions $(\chi^2 (7, N=355)=34.57, p<0.0001, \phi=0.37$).
-Post hoc analysis with Bonferroni correction also showed that participants who opposed same-sex marriage expressed significantly more (31.3\%) \textbf{Traditional} values in their comments than those who supported (7.2\%) such marriage (see Figure~\ref{fig:RQ1}B).
+To further examine how participant's culture and stance shaped their expression of values in comments on the homophobic thread, we fit a multinomial logistic regression model.
+The analysis revealed only a significant \textbf{main effect of stance} on the value expressions $(\chi^2 (7, N=462)=58.1, p<0.000001, \phi=0.35$).
+Post hoc analysis with Bonferroni correction also showed that participants who opposed same-sex marriage expressed significantly more (31.9\%) \textbf{Traditional} values in their comments than those who supported (8.9\%) such marriage (see Figure~\ref{fig:RQ1}B).
 Table~\ref{tab:trad-RQ1} gives an example of how opponents of same-sex marriage framed their arguments from a Traditional point of view.